 Even though her mistake was not of low intensity, Mātā Ahalyā is worshipped even today because she is an example that anyone can become a divine being and his one mistake doesn’t decide his entire life.

 यदाचरति कल्याणि शुभं वा यदि वाऽशुभम्।

-The Sage who was blind was so much attached to his son that he couldn’t bear the news of his death.
-He died but cursed Dasharath before dying.
-Dasharath was cursed to die like the Sage was dying while his son was not there with him.
+The blind sage was so much attached to his son that he couldn’t bear the news of his death.
+He died but cursed Daśaratha before dying.
+Daśaratha was cursed to die like the sage was dying out of grief while his son was not there with him.

 About The Author

 Prabhakar Kumar is Founder of The Indian Rover.
 He loves to ask questions by himself and seek the answers.
 He is an enthusiast on Sanātana culture and its rich heritage.